zoezheng04/RISC-V-CPU/statements/zoe.md

 ```

 #### Cache Hit
-The module retains the concepts of cache hits and misses, but with the added sophistication of associativity.
+The Two-Way Set Associative Cache retains the concepts of cache hits and misses, but with the added sophistication of associativity.
 A cache hit occurs when the presented memory address matches the stored tag in either of the two cache lines within the selected set.
 ```System Verilog
 assign cache_hit = cache_hit_0 || cache_hit_1;
 ```